 “You are a unique individual, and nobody else can be as good at being you as yourself.
 So quit comparing yourself to others, and simply try to be the best you can be every day!

 Having personally suffered from low self-esteem for most of my life I can now at 61 speak with a wealth and depth of pain and learning.
 Introduce you to you.
 Like the person you meet.
 Be gracious and tolerant of the woman you meet.
 Know from the door she is not perfect nor does she have to be.
 Learn to love her slowly, warmly, and unconditionally.
 Stoke the fires that simmer within to ignite fierce desires.
 Breathe long, deeply, and exhale with gusto often.
 Blow your own mind and let the light of a higher power be your guiding force.
 It will take you higher!

 I think self-esteem is very much derived from my up bringing and the people I am around.
 I believe that the values of people around me have a big impact of what I think of myself; a few people I know surround themselves with superficial people and they are superficial too, their self esteem primarily rely on looks and fame.
 Some people's self esteem is primarily defined by what they own, they acquire things for the sake of owning things: watches, yachts, antiques, guns...etc.
 Some others evaluate themselves based on their ability and know how, a farmer, a pianist or a Everest climber.
 They might feel great about themselves because they can do what they do, they don't necessarily be good at it, they just enjoy doing things they are passionate about.
 For me, it's about how much people value and respect me, although it's very general, I believe this is the root of self-esteem for many, I feel great about myself when I am cared, respected and value.

-And Your Stories:
+—C.K.And Your Stories:

 “I feel good when I have had a hot shower with my favorite body wash and shampoo and I get my makeup on and get dressed and my husband takes me out for the evening.”